 STATUS The Mayor proclaimed February 9, 2022 as Juanita Craft Day and City Council accepted \$176,481 in private donations for the Craft House from the Junior League of Dallas and other community stakeholders with the total private donations to this project at \$403,000.
-An executed contract and approval for all building permits have been issued and construction is now underway.
-OCA estimates that the restoration process is approximately 35% complete.
-Despite extensive repairs anticipated to the foundation and floor, OCA's goal remains to complete construction in September.
+An executed contract and approval for all building permits have been issued and construction is now underway, with a goal to complete construction in September.